qbwc/qbwc/README.md

 ### Multiple users and multiple company files ###

+If you want to have more than one person to connect to the same QuickBooks company file, you will need to manually edit the QWC file to change the OwnerID (any GUID will do) before giving it to QuickBooks Web Connector.

 If you want each person to have their own login, set up authentication per [Authentication and multiple company files](#authentication-and-multiple-company-files).
 In the QWC file, you will need to change `UserName`.

 If you are connecting to multiple company files, you will additionally